 Are you one of the billion+ users on Instagram?
-More than 500 million accounts are active every day and Instagram is the fastest growing social media network right now.
+More than 500 million accounts are active every day and Instagram has been of the fastest growing social media network in recent years.

 Businesses love Instagram too.

-Most of our clients display Instagram feeds on their websites and other digital services.
+Most of our clients embed Instagram feeds on websites and other digital services.
 They mix images from their brand accounts and feedback from their customers, inspiring others to join the movement.
 The results are higher engagement, longer page visits, and an increase in conversion rates.

 If you aren’t already displaying Instagram feeds on your website, NOW is the time to get started.

-How do I add an Instagram Mentions feed on my website?
+How to add an Instagram Mentions feed on any website

 Here’s a step-by-step guide on how to add an Instagram Mentions feed on your website: